Victims of child sex trafficking went to a foster facility that allegedly trafficked them again

 He said the sex-trafficking allegation stems from an incident in December in which an employee had allegedly coerced two residents into creating commercial sexual exploitation material.
 He said the employee was fired and management immediately contacted the Bastrop County Sheriff’s Office and the DFPS.

-“Our hearts are broken and we are outraged by the actions of former employees whose intent was to harm, not help,” Brooke Crowder, founder and CEO of the Refuge for DMST, said in a statement to The Post.
+“Our hearts are broken and we are outraged by the actions of former employees whose intent was to harm, not help,” Brooke Crowder, founder and executive director of the Refuge for DMST, said in a statement to The Post.
 “While we are limited in what we can say in order to protect the confidentiality of the girls, I know that the truth will prevail.
 We are looking forward to a positive resolution from these investigations, and we are confident that we will be providing child survivors of sex trafficking with excellent care for years to come.”

-Despite the repeated reports of alleged child abuse, it appears that the allegations were not reported to the court or the governor-appointment DFPS commissioner until earlier this week.
+Despite the repeated reports of alleged child abuse, it appears the allegations were not reported to the court or the governor-appointment DFPS commissioner until this week.

 DFPS Commissioner Jaime Masters told the court that she was not informed of the situation until Wednesday, the Express-News reported.